JaqiKal/pixavibe/README.md

   - Error Pages: If you wander into the unknown, a “Page Not Found” error will guide you back on track.

+**General Features**

   - Responsive Design: Looks Great Everywhere: Our site adjusts beautifully across all devices.
     Complete Control

-- CRUD Operations: Create, read, update, and delete your content and profiles with ease.

--User Interaction - Get Involved: Like, comment, follow—get the full experience based on your authorization status.
+  - User Interaction - Get Involved: Like, comment, follow—get the full experience based on your authorization status.
 Pixavibe administrator have superuser authority and manages full CRUD.

+  - CRUD Operations:
     - Create - users can register a new user account, authenticated users can create post(s) and create a comment(s)
     - Read - authenticated users can view their posts, comments, and their profile image.
     - Update - authenticated users can update their profile image, username and password, and edit and save comments, its title, and select/deselect category and save it.
     - Delete - authenticated users can delete their own comments and posts.

 **SignIn/SignUp Page** <br>

 Join the Fun: Creating an account is easy-peasy.
 After signing up, you’ll be whisked to the sign-in page.
 Already signed in?
 You’ll head straight to the home page.

 ![X](/documentation/readme-image/existing_feat/signin.webp)